psy0rz/ledder/README.md

 ## Animators

-(Note: Before you start its usefull to have a good editor.
+(Note: Before you start its useful to have a good editor.
 I prefer Webstorm, but vscode works as well.)

 To actually do stuff you need to create an Animator class.